 The Preferred Alternative would close 20th Avenue S from S 336th Street to S 341st Place.
 A new roadway would be constructed on the west side of the OMF site, extending 18th Place S to S 336th Street.
-This extension of 18th Place S would add a new three-legged intersection to the south side of S 336th Street.
-The new S 336th Street/18th Place S Extension intersection would be a two-way stop-controlled (TWSC) intersection with access for left-in, left-out, right-in, and right-out.
+This extension of 18th Place S would convert the existing S 336th Street/

+18th Avenue S intersection from a three-legged intersection to a four-legged intersection, which would be a two-way stop-controlled (TWSC) intersection with access for left-in, left-out, right-in, and right-out.